mamift/shakesta/README.txt

 Procedure for creating new campaigns (deals):
 	- Create a new product (include at least the title, and original price)
 	- Create a new campaign (choose the existing product to use, then spefiy a title, discount price, terms, begin time and end time and category)
+	- For now only admin users can create new campaign categories; this is a decision intended to stymie the proliferation of duplicate and very similar category names.

 ==== API ====
 The API can be interfaced with using this base URL: